bchenley/MachineLearningPortfolio/BiomedicalImaging/README.md

    Training size as a percentage (e.g., 0.7 for 70% training, 30% testing)
    Image registration (y/n): Register images to T1 (if desired)

-This script will create train and tests set and save them the specified location.
+2. This script will create train and tests set and save them the specified location ask pickle files.
+Please confirm they are located in the desired location.